-6. If there is a confirmed or likely case of COVID-19 in the workplace, will employees who have had direct contact be notified? (updated 8/24/20)
+6. If there is a confirmed or likely case of COVID-19 in the workplace, will employees who have had direct contact be notified? (updated 12/29/20)

 Yes.
-Agency HR teams and County supervisors/management are to notify EHS of any reported employee cases of COVID-19.
-EHS will identify employees who had close contact (within six feet for 15 minutes or more) with a reported COVID-19 case in the workplace.
-Employees who were in close contact with a reported case of COVID-19 will be notified by EHS and provided directions to follow.
+Department HR teams and County supervisors/management are to notify EHS of any reported employee cases of COVID-19.
+EHS will work with the supervisor or manager to identify employees who had close contact (within 6 feet for a cumulative total of 15 minutes or more over a 24 hour period, starting 2 days before illness onset; or for asymptomatic patients, 2 days prior to test specimen collection) with a diagnosed COVID-19 positive individual in the workplace.
+Employees who were in close contact with a reported case of COVID-19 will be notified by EHS within 24 hours and provided directions to follow, including instructions for obtaining a COVID-19 test.
 Some employees may be ordered to self-quarantine by EHS.
 Employee medical information is confidential, so the identity of the reported or likely COVID-19 diagnosed employee will only be disclosed on a need-to-know basis.

-7. If there is a confirmed or likely case of COVID-19 in the workplace, will all potentially exposed employees automatically be sent home? (updated 8/24/20)
+7. If there is a confirmed or likely case of COVID-19 in the workplace, will all potentially exposed employees automatically be sent home? (updated 12/29/20)

-No. Per the County Health Officer's amended Health Order (revised July 14, 2020) individuals who know that they have been in close contact, as defined below, or are notified by EHS of direct exposure, with a person diagnosed with or likely to have COVID-19 must take the following actions:
+No. Per the County Health Officer's amended Health Order (revised December 17, 2020) individuals who know that they have been in close contact, as defined below, or are notified by EHS of direct exposure, with a person diagnosed with or likely to have COVID-19 must take the following actions: